Carinity: Show You Care

 Carinity remains intent on implementing a wish-list of cuts to working conditions including:

-- Scrapping top-tier teacher classifications, meaning the most experienced teachers could be earning up to $8,000 less per year than their state and Catholic school counterparts.
+- A plan which would see the experienced teachers earning up to $8,000 less per year than their state and Catholic school counterparts.

-- Cuts to current working conditions including superannuation provisions, long service leave and redundancy provisions.
+- Cuts to working conditions including superannuation provisions, long service leave and redundancy provisions.

 - Significantly increasing the hours of work expected by staff in leadership positions – in turn adding to workload pressures and leading to a greater likelihood of employee burnout.